AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 <div class="alert note">Although you can use the <code>onTokenExpired</code> callback to handle token expiration conditions, Agora recommends that you regularly renew the token (for example every hour) to keep the token valid.</div>

 <div class="alert info">The names of methods, callbacks, and enums mentioned above only applies to Java.
 Refer to the API documentation for names in other platforms.</div>

+### Tokens for Agora RTC products

+ If you use Agora Chat together with the Agora RTC service, Agora recommends you upgrade to [access token 2](link) for smooth development experience.